 SONY Playstation Classic is super easy to mod and hack.
-Most recently, the price of the retro console has dropped to $25 on Amazon and Best Buy, making it a steal to own for mod purposes.
-While the released version has playback issues and contains only 20 games, you can mod it to use with RetroArch and have all the game emulators, like Nintendo Entertainment System (NES), SNES, Sega, Atari 2600, and many more to play your favorite retro games.
+The price of this retro console dropped to $25 on Amazon and Best Buy at one point, making it a steal to own for mod purposes.
+While the released version has playback issues and contains only 20 games, you can mod it to use with RetroArch and have classic game system emulators for Nintendo Entertainment System (NES), SNES, Nintendo 64, Sega, Atari 2600, and many more to play your favorite retro games.

 Playstation Classic Specs

 MediaTek MT8167A SoC processor (Quad-Core ARM Cortex A35 CPU @1.5GHz, PowerVR GE8300 GPU)

 Ports: HDMI, microUSB, 2 controller USBs

 Arc the Lad, Arc the Lad II, Armored Core, Battle Arena Toshinden, Cool Boarders 2, Destruction Derby, Devil Dice, Final Fantasy VII, G-Darius, Gradius Gaiden, Grand Theft Auto, Intelligent Qube, Jumping Flash!, Metal Gear Solid, Mr. Driller, Oddworld: Abe’s Oddysee, Parasite Eve, R4: Ridge Racer Type 4, Rayman, Resident Evil: Director’s Cut, Revelations: Persona, SaGa Frontier, Super Puzzle Fighter II Turbo, Syphon Filter, Tekken 3, Tom Clancy’s Rainbow Six, Twisted Metal, Wild Arms

 How to Mod